Top 5 Captive Bred Marine Fish for Your Nano-Reef Aquarium

 Captive bred Clown Fish not only acclimate better to aquariums, they've been around fish their whole life, so they get along very well with other fish and they're used to humans.
 Humans come every day to feed them dry foods and artificial foods, so they're well acclimated to the foods you're going to be feeding them.
 They're overall less stressful and they'll live longer, giving you greater success in your reef aquarium.

-In today’s video, we’re going to show you the Top 5 Captive Bred Marine Fish for your nano-reef aquarium.
-And if you’ve already seen these fish, you may want to stick around at the end of the video.
-We’re going to give you a sneak peek at some of the new captive bred fish coming out to our industry.
+We're also going to give you a sneak peek at some of the new captive bred fish coming out to our industry.
 Clownfish, especially the Ocellaris Clownfish, continue to be one of the most popular marine fish for aquarists at all levels.
 Most species of Clownfish are great for nano-aquariums as they stay small in size, they occupy a very small territory of your aquarium and they remain peaceful.

 Being captive bred, Clownfish are now available in many designer colorations and many captive bred species are readily available to hobbyists.
 Clownfish are just a great personable fish to keep.
 There is one species you need to be a little careful with which is the Maroon Clowns.
 The Maroon Clowns grow up to six inches long which is a little too big for a nano-reef aquarium.
 So if you're going to get one of the species of Maroon, make sure you have a larger aquarium.